GDSC-ULM/TechXpo/README.md

 For outstanding freshman and sophomore projects, we offer special certificates.
 These recognitions support early-stage students as they develop skills and engage with the tech community.

+## Project Judging Criteria
+Projects will be judged on the following criteria:
+- **Innovation and Creativity:** Originality in addressing problems and introducing new ideas.
+- **Technical Proficiency:** Quality and complexity of the technology and methodologies used.
+- **Relevance and Impact:** Alignment with the project description and potential effects on the community or industry.
+- **Presentation Clarity and Engagement:** Effectiveness in communicating ideas and engaging the audience.
+- **Documentation and Research Quality:** Thoroughness of project documentation and the depth of research conducted.

 ## Frequently Asked Questions (FAQs)

 <details>